georgiarg/AutoFashion/README.md

 # Automatic Generation of Fashion Images using Prompting in Generative Machine Learning Models

-This repository contains the code and data associated with the ECCV 2024 Workshop paper titled **"Automatic Generation of Fashion Images using Prompting in Generative Machine Learning Models"**.
+This repository contains the code and data associated with the paper titled **"Automatic Generation of Fashion Images using Prompting in Generative Machine Learning Models"**.

 ## Abstract